bytebase/interview/101_tiny_sql_editor/README.md

 ### Features

 We don't require any additional features.
 If you have more time, we recommend you to polish those minimum requirements.
-But if you can't resist the temptation, just go ahead and looking forward to your surprise.
+But if you can't resist the temptation, just go ahead and surprise us.

 # Deliverables